qatip/qakf-labsv2/labs04/lab4.md

 ```
 <br/>

 Note that CoreDNS tried a lot of variations of the name `backend` but one of the first was for `backend.development.svc.clsuter.local` in this case.
-When run against the prod namespace, it'll look there.
+When run against the production namespace, it'll look there.
 This is to illustrate that CoreDNS "knows" which namespace a pod is running in and returns the appropriate lookup.

-5. There's only one placeholder remaining in our simple front end application, for the data from the backing service.
-Let's finish that off now by `apply`ing (a copy of) the sfe deployment in both namespaces.
-Again, you might wish to change the `lab3frontend`s to `lab4frontend`s or simply `frontend`s.
+5. So, given that assurance, we can now deploy our Frontend.
+The image used is coded to look for the backend and therefore this should 'just work'.

 <details><summary>show command</summary>
 <p>